The Beastly Beasts

 A leash of rescued greyhounds and lurchers

-We support rescues and help raise awareness of the issues concerning greyhounds used by the racing industry and the treatment of many lurchers.
+We support rescues and help raise awareness of the issues faced by greyhounds used by the racing industry and the treatment of many lurchers.

 Through our PAT and Blue Cross Education visits, we aim to show people that greyhounds and lurchers make wonderful companions.